facelessuser/coloraide/docs/src/markdown/interpolation.md

 if one color's channel has a `NaN`, the other color's channel will be used as the result.
 If both colors have a `NaN` for the same channel, then `NaN` will be returned.

-/// tip | NaN Handling in B-Spline Interpolation
+/// tip | Continuous NaN Handling
-`NaN` handling is a bit different for B-spline interpolation.
-Linear only evaluates colors at a given time, while B-spline uses a sliding window on four colors.
-Because the context is much wider and more complicated, `NaN` values will often get contexts from both side and create a new "control point" for the curve using linear interpolation.
+`NaN` handling is a bit different for the [Continuous](#continuous-interpolation) and [Cubic Spline](#cubic-spline-interpolaton) interpolation approaches.
+Linear only evaluates colors at a given time, while the others will take into consideration more than two colors.
+Because the context is much wider and more complicated, `NaN` values will often get context from both sides.
-So the curve will use data from the defined points while ignoring the point that is undefined.
 ///

 Notice that in this example, because white's saturation is zero, the hue is undefined.
 Because the hue is undefined,